-Suppliers shall ensure that they comply with our RSL and communicate our expectations to relevant internal teams, sub-contractors and other organizations involved in the production of G-Star products.

-G-Star RSL can be accessed and downloaded online here.
-The RSL is reviewed and updated on yearly basis.
+Suppliers shall ensure they comply with our latest RSL and communicate our expectations to relevant internal teams, subcontractors and other organizations involved in producing G-Star products.
+The RSL is reviewed and updated yearly, therefore it is important that suppliers keep up to date.